 We ride stolen land.
-Let’s acknowledge the land we inhabit and ride on is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
+Let’s acknowledge the land we and the Spit inhabits is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
 We also acknowledge that Toronto is covered by Treaty 13 with the Mississaugas of the Credit.

-A trip to the Spit for us, means getting to the lighthouse.
-Along the way, you can choose your own adventure with different routes along with countless points of interest, hideouts, wildlife-watching spots or gravel grindin’ goodness.
+A trip to the Spit for us, means getting to the lighthouse, one of the most southern points of Toronto.
+Along the way, you can choose your own adventure with different routes along with countless points of interest, hideouts, artscapes, wildlife-watching spots or gravel grindin’ goodness.
 Lots of fun, with no cars.
 The Spit has something for everyone, on any type of bike, at any riding level.
 Follow-along and we’ll chat: the ride, history of the Spit, eco-system, wildlife & habitat, bikes and we’ll cap things off with a homage to the demolished ‘Scrubland’ singetrack route.

 Difficulty: Easy-Moderate | Topography: Flat Terrain: Asphault, Gravel,Rocky, Grassy